Skip to main content

 Notifications of Fraud (NOF)

-You do not have to action these, however, if you would like to mitigate chargebacks, you can review for sugns of possible fraud, refund the transaction, or you can reach out to these customers.
+You do not have to action these; however, if you would like to mitigate chargebacks, you can review for signs of possible fraud, refund the transaction, or you can reach out to these customers.

 Other Options for Managing Chargebacks